 Telephone: +44 1223 7 66966

-Gábor Csányi is an expert in atomistic simulation, particularly in multi scale modelling that couples quantum mechanics to larger length scales.
-He is currently engaged in applying machine learning techniques to materials modelling problems e.g. deriving force fields (interatomic potentials) from ab initio data.
-He is also interested in statistical problems in molecular dynamics, e.g. in enhanced sampling algorithms that can be used to automate the calculation of phase diagrams from atomistic models.
+My expertise is in atomistic simulation, particularly in multi scale modelling that couples quantum mechanics to larger length scales.
+I am currently engaged in applying machine learning techniques to materials modelling problems e.g. deriving force fields (interatomic potentials) from ab initio data.
+Also interested in statistical problems in molecular dynamics, e.g. in enhanced sampling algorithms that can be used explore the atomistic configuration space of materials and molecules.

 I help run an informal meeting called Machine Learning Discussion Group (MLDG) at which we discuss the application of machine learning to physics, chemistry and materials science problems.
 You can subscribe to the MLDG mailing list (with a current Cambridge network ID), and get information about the talks.

 Audio and Video